fastrgv/hbox/README.md

 The 5th priority measure is defined as follows:

-	* pri5 = 60(bmx0-bmx)/bmx0
+	* pri5 = 60(bmx)/bmx0

 (60 is the maximum numerical value allowed for the 6 heuristics) where bmx is the sum of the squares of the box distances to their hungarian-matching goal.

 Most heuristics that drive boxes toward their goals are linear in their effect.
-The intent here is to create a nonlinear effect that would prioritize the shorter traversals.
+The intent here is to create a nonlinear effect that would prioritize the longer traversals.

-The definition of pri5 is unique because it starts small and gets bigger as the puzzle is solved.
-But the nearest boxes are indeed handled first because they allow the least increase in pri5.

-Sokoban puzzles often contain critical box configurations that must be handled with care.
-I believe Pri5 is effective because it tends to prioritize goals that require minimal changes to the game board, which are less likely to upset such critical configurations, whereas complex moves are more likely to blunder into troubling configuration changes.
+The intent here is to prioritize dispersal of boxes with distant goals to get them out of the way.
+A key insight is to recognize that this strategy must be abandoned as soon as this dispersal has begun to take effect, i.e. when the first third of the boxes have neared their goals.
+Otherwise this heuristic can be very counter-productive.

 Testing shows that, among others, #11 of 90 cannot be solved without pri5.